 These skills have served me well in my post-York career working as a business strategy consultant in Shanghai and Washington, DC, where I also have taken positions with management responsibilities.

-How do you feel your time living overseas and teaching English changed you/help you develop as a person or career wise?
+How do you feel your time living overseas and being an ESL teacher changed you/help you develop as a person or career wise?